tdviet/fedcloudclient/docs/_build/html/_sources/rename.rst.txt

-.. fedlcoudclient documentation master file, created by sphinx-quickstart on Thu May 15 11:07:26 2025.
+.. fedcloudclient documentation master file, created by sphinx-quickstart on Thu May 15 11:19:14 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-fedlcoudclient documentation
+fedcloudclient documentation
 ============================

 Add your content using ``reStructuredText`` syntax.
 See the